 What was most amusing, for lack of a better word, was not whether young Nigerians are deluded.
 It was the idea that a Nigerian government has any of the above gifts in its power to dispense.

-It is impossible to exaggerate the damage that has been done to Nigerian education over many years.
 It is the president’s comments about education that are most painful and downright cruel.
 It is impossible to exaggerate the damage that has been done to Nigerian education over many years.
 Routinely, at every stage, it fails young Nigerians and then delivers them into the job market with no skills or preparation to take on the world and make a success of their lives.
 And they are the lucky ones—UNICEF estimates that Nigeria has 10.5 million children of school age who do not get into school at all, the highest in the world.

 Following the journey of children through the Nigerian education system, and the federal funding that follows them, is a traumatic exercise.
 At the primary school level (the responsibility of cash-strapped and hapless state governments) and secondary levels (where the federal government steps in with a relatively minor role), funding for education is terribly squeezed or even non-existent.
 Though many millions will drop off along the way, for the students who manage to make it to higher education the federal government then turns on the funding tap.